Healers vs Doctors ~ Herbs vs Medicine

 Left wing vs conservative:

-“Absolute power corrupts absolutely!” shouts one to the other.
+“Absolute power corrupts absolutely!” screams one to the other.

 Naturalists, who often disdain modern medicine, might feel they follow a higher path.
 One that is ‘closer to nature’ or ‘to God’.
 However, they have had nearly 200,000 years to prove the perfection of their philosophy.
 This 200,000 year old short fall on their part is why doctors now rule.
 Yet the very root of modern medicine can be traced back to exactly that which naturalists believe in.
 This even includes many of today’s modern medicine miracles being not much more, even today, than the professional packaging of the roots, leaves and berries that were the original source for pain relief or birth control local natives used for generations, which millions of pharmacy customers now ingest in capsule and pill form, believing that what they are buying in bottles sealed with child-proof caps were all conceived in a lab by a group of modern visionary scientists somewhere.

-Presently those suffering from wounds and cancer are placed by their physicians inside an oxygen tank.
+Today, patients suffering from wounds and cancer might be placed by their physicians inside an oversized oxygen tank.
 The increased amount of concentrated oxygen can speed up the healing process, something natural healers have known for decades.
-It took a ‘multi-million dollar’ machine being marketed and sold to hospitals to convince hospital administrators to have their on-staff physicians now use this approach.
+It took a ‘multi-million dollar’ machine being marketed and sold to hospitals to convince hospital administrators to have their on-staff physicians now utilize this approach.
 Or, something much more simple, and far less expensive: Bandage patches that are coated with honey, specifically Mānuka honey, are being applied to open wounds because ‘honey’ – just honey – can really speed up the healing process of resistant open wounds.

 All of which should give doctors pause before they judge alternative healing methods too harshly.
 And give naturalists a reason to smile.

-To summarize, the two practices, even though they may silently glare at each other across the room, are eternally intertwined.
-They need each other.
+The two practices, even though they may silently glare at each other across the room, are eternally intertwined.
+They both need each other.

-I wish you, with all my heart, the very best in healing, and in life.
+I wish you, with all my heart and soul, the very best in healing, and in life.